 That means the first thing you have to do if you want any chance of healing your cavities is to stay away from your favourite soft drinks, sweets and cakes, especially if you're in the habit of consuming them between meals.
 Once you eliminate sugary, acidic soft drinks from your diet, the best drinks for your teeth are water, low sugar vegetable juices, and milk.

 You might also have heard warnings about phytic acid, which is present in most grains, nuts and beans.
-Don’t worry though – cutting these foods out of your diet won’t help heal cavities.
-The research that first suggested this idea is outdated and has since been de-bunked.
+Cutting down on these foods can help remineralize your teeth.
+However, it won't heal deep cavities, as some research first suggested.

 After removing the negative foods, you need to add in some nutrient-rich foods and raw dairy.
 Raw dairy is loaded with vitamins and minerals that help maintain strong teeth and promote oral wellness.